PRANCE metalwork is a leading manufacturer of metal ceiling and facade systems.

 Sound easily escapes through small openings.
 Sealing gaps and cracks in the ceiling with acoustic caulk or foam ensures a tight seal, preventing noise leakage.
 This step is especially useful in older homes where structural gaps are more common.

 Insulation materials, such as fibreglass or mineral wool, are placed between ceiling joists to absorb sound.
-These materials are effective for both airborne and impact noise, making them a versatile option.
-Insulation also provides thermal benefits, contributing to energy efficiency.

 A drop ceiling involves adding ceiling layer suspended below the existing one.
 This technique creates an air gap that helps to block sound transmission.
-Incorporating soundproof tiles within the drop ceiling enhances its noise-reducing capabilities.

 Doubling the drywall increases the ceiling’s mass, making it harder for sound to penetrate.
 Using soundproof drywall for the second layer ensures maximum effectiveness.
-Combining this with green glue, a noise-dampening compound, further reduces noise.

 Soundproofing your ceiling not only blocks noise but also improves the aesthetics and functionality of your living space.
 Choosing materials that blend seamlessly with your interior design ensures a cohesive look.
 Proper planning and professional installation enhance the effectiveness and longevity of these solutions.